youyanggu/covid19_projections/infections.md

 ---
 layout: default
 title: Infections Tracker
+description: When will each state reach below XXX infections?
 permalink: /infections/
 ---

-## When will each state reach below XXX infections?

-See below table
+## Click on below states to view number of infections

 | [United States](US.html) |  |  |
 | --- | --- | --- |